AdobeDocs/campaign-web.en/help/v8/push/rich-push.md

 1. Click **[!UICONTROL Add remind later]** button to add a Remind me later option to your push notification.
 Enter a **[!UICONTROL Label]** and **[!UICONTROL Timestamp]**.

-    The Timestamp field expects a value representing an epoch in seconds.
+    The Timestamp field expects a value representing epoch in seconds.

     ![](assets/rich_push_basic_5.png)